JZach/svcrat/README.md

 [global]

     delay = 5
-    # svcrat runs infinitely. 'delay' specifies the amount of seconds to wait
-    # for the next cycle.
+    # 'delay' specifies the amount of seconds to wait for the next cycle.

     verbosity-level = 1
     # 0 ... no output / quiet